-In 1989, NASA and the Associated Landscape Contractors of America conducted a study on houseplants as a natural way to produce and purify the air in space stations.
-According to their findings, plants that required low light demonstrated a surprising potential for improving indoor air quality because it helped remove the build-up of pollutants like benzene, formaldehyde, and ammonia.
-Below are our suggestions:
+In the summer of 1989, NASA and the Associated Landscape Contractors of America conducted a study on houseplants as a natural way to produce and purify the air in space stations.
+According to their findings, plants that required low light demonstrated a surprising potential for improving indoor air quality because they helped remove the build-up of pollutants like benzene, formaldehyde, and trichloroethylene (some of which—warning—are found in household supplies and furniture.)
+It stands to reason that we might consider living like those space-bound astronauts and populate our living space with more living plants.
+Here are some of the more powerful varieties to bring home:

 Peace Lily (Spathiphyllum 'Mauna Loa')